Kubernetes

 docker image registry accessible to the Kubernetes cluster.

-By default, the latest images are hosted in the amalgam8
+By default, the latest images are hosted in the amalgam8 docker hub image repository, but if you’re

 building a different version, be sure to push the modified images and change the resource manifests accordingly.

-completes, tag and push the newly built images to an image repository accessible
+Once the below make completes, tag and push the newly built images to an image repository accessible

 to the Kubernetes cluster.
-It is further advised that imagePullPolicy
+It is further advised that imagePullPolicy is set to Always in all yaml

 files, to ensure the latest are indeed used in testing.